-- Uncover dough, loosen edges with a spatula, add baking powder, and mix in (or knead in) with hand or spoon directly into the mixing bowl.
+- Uncover dough, loosen edges with a spatula, add GF baking powder, and mix in with hand(s) or spoon directly into the mixing bowl.

-- Remove dough from bowl, sprinkle with flour and gently flatten with fingers to an approx. 8 x 10-in rectangle.
+- Remove dough from the bowl, sprinkle with flour and gently flatten with fingers to an approx. 8 x 10-in rectangle.

 - Fold the dough in half, if the dough is very sticky, sprinkle with a little more flour, and fold in half again.

-- Repeat this step (flatten to a rectangle, fold in half and half again) one to two more times until dough comes together nicely.
+- Repeat this step (flatten to a rectangle, fold in half and half again) one to two more times until the dough comes together nicely.

-- Cover with a tea towel for 15-30 minutes or until oven is nice and hot (preheated for 45 minutes up to 1 hour).
+- Cover with a tea towel for 15-30 minutes or until the oven is nice and hot (preheated for 45 minutes up to 1 hour).

 - Cover Dutch oven and place in the oven onto hot baking stone—if you have one—if not directly on middle oven rack.